sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 If anyone is able to test on these systems, we would particularly appreciate reports of failures, since Sage really should work on these systems.
 We expect to set up an automated system where people can mail successful build reports, and to generate a web page showing successful builds.
 But currently neither are in place.

 === Linux ===
+'''Warning this list was last updated during the release of sage 6.1.1'''
  * Arch on x86 (Both 32-bit and 64-bit).
  * CentOS  on x86 (Both 32-bit and 64-bit).
  * Debian 5.0 or 6.0 on x86 (Both 32-bit and 64-bit).